Tuwaiq-Data-Science-Bootcamp-V2/Bootcamp-Project-3/README.md

 This project must at least satisfy the following minimum requirements:

-- Use one of the following datasets.
+- Use the following dataset.
   - https://www.kaggle.com/datasets/reemamuhammed/riyadh-villas-aqar

 - EDA